 Matthew 6:33 But first, seek the kingdom and His righteousness, and all these things will be given to you as well.

 3. Podcasts- I recently have become kind of obsessed with podcasts.
 I never used to listen to them, but I’ve had a huge spike in interest for personal development and growing my faith.
-My all time favorite is Living on the Edge with Chip Ingram.
+One of my favorites is Living on the Edge with Chip Ingram.
 He doesn’t sugarcoat things, but also has this beautiful gentle way of presenting God’s word and I absolutely love it.
 I walk into my day extremely uplifted when listening to him.
-So, that is my top recommendation.
-I also listen to Whoa That’s Good Podcast by Sadie Robertson, mostly because she is my total inspiration.
+I also listen to Whoa That’s Good Podcast by Sadie Robertson, mostly because she’s my role model and I can relate to her.
 I have a couple of others saved in my phone, but haven’t listened to them personally so I won’t recommend them yet!
-I listen to one pretty much every time I’m in the car, so that’s a great way to hear some Jesus throughout your day too.
+I sometimes listen to them in the car or when I’m doing chores around the house, so that’s a great way to hear some Jesus throughout your day too.

 4. Talking/Praying- I talk to God, a lot.
 I pray, but I also just have conversations with Him.
 And it’s the most comforting thing in the world when you can feel Him listening.
 Spending time in prayer is so important to express our praises and desires before Him.
 He already knows what we need, but He wants us to humbly bow down before Him and ask in prayer.
 And talk to Him.
 Sometimes, I think of Him like my best friend who I just want to talk to about life with.
 It’s my way of feeling the most connected.

 5. Find Him- Find Him in your day.
 See the sunshine and know that God created that comforting warmth.
 Look at the snow and find the pure beauty in it.
 Hear the birds and know that He put them here for a purpose, like He did with you and with me.
 Find reasons to thank Him.
-Don’t always seek Him for your problems or requests (although He likes those too), but remember to be thankful for all that He’s given you too.
-This helps me connect to Him on days where I don’t feel like He’s there.
+Don’t always seek Him for your problems or requests (although He cares about those too), but remember to be thankful for all that He’s given you too.
+This helps me connect to Him on days where my life seems too good to be true and I don’t feel as desperate to seek Him.

 Psalm 107:1 Oh give thanks to the Lord, for He is good, for His steadfast love endures forever.

-6. Devotions- These are a great way to get a little bit of Jesus power into your day.
-I love my Jesus Calling devotions because it literally feels like He is actually talking to you.
-It’s a great way to get a message that makes sense that gives you something to focus on.
+6. Devotions- These are a great way to gain a little bit of Jesus power.
+I love my Jesus Calling devotions because it literally feels like He is actually talking to me.
+It’s a great way to connect with God in a more personal way and gives me a quick bit of encouragement or something to focus on for the day if I don’t have much time to sit in my Bible.

-I hope you found these useful and they will kickstart you in a direction to spend more time with the Lord.
+I hope you found these useful and that they will kickstart you in a direction to spend more time with the Lord.
+He wants to hear from you.